Jefferson & The Barbary Pirate Wars with Morocco, Algiers, Tunis & Tripoli - American Minute with Bill Federer

 The dilemma for Western Civilization is, the more it shows itself welcoming and tolerant, the more a percentage of moderate Muslims begin to rethink that maybe the world is actually submitting to Allah now rather than later.

-They gradually gravitate from the "future" non-violent mindset into the radicalized "now" mindset.
+They gravitate from the "future" non-violent mindset into the radicalized "now" mindset.

-This reflects an fundamentalist attitude, that when your enemy is strong, retreat; when your enemy is weak, attack.
+This reflects a fundamentalist attitude, that when your enemy is strong, retreat; when your enemy is weak, attack.

-Psychologist Nicolai Sennels explained this sharia attitude (Hapeles Orthodox Jewish Newspaper, July 5, 2016):
+Psychologist Nicolai Sennels explained it this way (Hapeles Orthodox Jewish Newspaper, July 5, 2016):

 "Muslims instinctively see our lack of reaction as fear, its an invitation to attack."